I recently got another bike, a Leader Fox Sonora MTB.

 I didn’t quite follow the track as I have to get used to these “mini” signs that point you in the right direction 😂

-On Saturday, I headed for an easier track (labeled “average”) called “Kemphaan”.
+On Saturday, I took the Leader Fox Sonora out again and headed for an easier track (labeled “average”) called “Kemphaan”.

 Again I rode around like a headless chicken for while, until I got the right trail.